 Certification Information for International Applicants

-Individuals who have been internationally educated (not in the United States) may apply for the ASHA Certificate of Clinical Competence in Audiology (CCC-A) or Speech-Language Pathology (CCC-SLP) by completing and submitting the application that is appropriate for their practice area, along with all additional required documents.
+Individuals who have been internationally educated (not in the United States [U.S.]) may apply for the ASHA Certificate of Clinical Competence in Audiology (CCC-A) or Speech-Language Pathology (CCC-SLP) by completing and submitting the application that is appropriate for their practice area, along with all additional required documents.

-Applicants who received their qualifying degree (doctoral degree in audiology or master’s degree in speech-language pathology) in Canada, who are not members of Speech-Language and Audiology Canada (SAC), must apply as an international applicant, even if their permanent residence is in the United States or their undergraduate degree was completed in the United States.
+Individuals who received their qualifying degree (doctoral degree in audiology or master’s degree in speech-language pathology) in a country with an MRA partner association, but who are not full/certified members of that MRA partner association, must apply as international applicants, even if their permanent residence is in the U.S. or their undergraduate degree was completed in the U.S.

 What is the CCC?